Death of the Queen

 13 September

-On the day that Elizabeth returned to London for the final time, it rained.
+On Tuesday, Elizabeth returned to London for the final time.

 The crowds around Westminster and the Royal Parks had swelled each day and were now being carefully managed with one-way systems and stewards.